This article covers all you need to know about the video production manager job description.

 A storyboard, also known as a “comic strip board” or a “CB”, is a sequence of drawings that represent the major scenes in a film, cartoon, television program, or video game.

-The production manager must also handle all permits and legal documentation, including actors’ contracts.
+Production managers must also handle all permits and legal documentation, including actors’ contracts.

 They work closely with the director, cinematographer, and art director to achieve the project’s look.

-They work with the first assistant director to not only ensure that all cast and crew are on set at their respective times but also to keep the shoot running on schedule.
+It also involves working with the first assistant director to not only ensure that all cast and crew are on set at their respective times but also to keep the shoot running on schedule.

 The video production manager job description also involves creating and distributing the daily call sheet (the schedule of cast call times).